-Two businesses are linked when they have any of the following relationships:
+Two businesses are linked when they have at least one of the following relationships:

-- one business holds a majority, or is able to exercise sole control over a majority, of the shareholders' or members' voting rights in another; or
+- One business holds a majority, or is able to exercise sole control over a majority, of the shareholders' or members' voting rights in another.

-- one business is entitled to appoint or remove a majority of the administrative, management or supervisory body of another; or
+- One business is entitled to appoint or remove a majority of the administrative, management or supervisory body of another.

 Businesses can also be linked if the same person or people own or control both enterprises.
 If the two enterprises offer goods or services in the same or an adjacent market, we would treat them as linked.
 If the two enterprises are offering goods or services in different markets, we would treat them as separate businesses.

 Two businesses are partner enterprises when one business holds between 25% and 50% of the shareholding or voting rights in another business.

 If your business is connected to other businesses, the size of your linked or partner enterprises will need to be considered when assessing the relevant size of your business for the purposes of deciding whether you can bring your complaint to us.

 The size of any linked businesses, and any further businesses linked in continuous chain, will be added to the size of your business.